A market rooted in light trucks and U.S. automakers

-The Detroit Three, General Motors, Chrysler LLC and Ford, are the key U.S.-based automakers, although Chrysler LLC is a fully-owned subsidiary of the Europe-based Fiat Chrysler Automobiles holding.
-In addition to the aforementioned carmakers, Tesla's market share is on the rise due to the increasing acceptance of hybrid and electric vehicles.
-In terms of U.S. light vehicle sales, General Motors was the most important vehicle manufacturer as of January 2017, followed by Ford, Fiat-owned Chrysler, Toyota and Nissan.
-About four million passenger cars were produced in the United States in 2016.
-Globally, Toyota, General Motors and VW are ranked as the largest passenger car manufacturers.
+General Motors, Chrysler LLC, and Ford Motor are the key American automakers, although Chrysler LLC is a fully-owned subsidiary of the Europe-based Stellantis.
+In addition to these carmakers, Tesla's market share is rising due to the increasing adoption of electric vehicles.
+General Motors is the vehicle manufacturer with the highest market share, followed by Toyota, Ford, and Stellantis.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date